emanuel-maker/infra/README.md

 - It will be great maybe do some naming refactors, fix code smells, configure envs, handler errors, test, etc. (pending stuffs).

-- Maybe its not more accurate to have in scryfall-server function separately for every use case, maybe it will be great group those function in class object. (mix between paradigms)
+- Maybe its more accurate to have in scryfall-server function separately for every use case, maybe it will be great group those function in class object. (mix between paradigms)